FDA-AI/FDAi/README.md

 </details>

-# 🖥️ dFDA Framework
+# 🖥️ dFDA Framework Components

 This is a very high-level overview of the architecture.

-It's a work in progress.
-Please contribute!
+The dFDA is intended to be:
+- a set of modular libraries and tools that can be reused in any project
+- an abstract framework of core primitive components rather than a specific implementation
+- a directory of existing open-source projects that can be used to fulfill the requirements of each primitive or component
+- a collaborative effort, so please feel free to [contribute](docs/contributing.md)!

 ![dfda-stack-diagram-white-background.svg](docs/images/dfda-stack-diagram-white-background.svg)